Student loan borrowers await Biden plan on debt forgiveness - NewsBreak

 Biden has faced pressure from liberals to provide broader relief to hard-hit borrowers, and from moderates and Republicans questioning the fairness of any widespread forgiveness.
 The delay in Biden’s decision has only heightened the anticipation for what his own aides acknowledge represents a political no-win situation.
 The people spoke on the condition of anonymity to discuss Biden's intended announcement ahead of time.

-Wednesday’s announcement was set for the White House after Biden returns from vacation in Rehoboth Beach, Delaware .
-The administration had briefly considered higher education schools in the president’s home state for a larger reveal but scaled back its plans.
+Wednesday’s announcement was set for the White House after Biden returns from vacation in Rehoboth Beach, Delaware.
+The administration had briefly considered higher education schools in the president’s home state for a larger reveal, but scaled back their plans.

 As he tried to shore up support among younger voters and prepare for a general election battle against President Donald Trump, Biden unveiled his initial proposal for debt cancellation of $10,000 per borrower, with no mention of an income cap.